-A short reaction time is desirable in case problems occur.
+Short reaction time is desirable in case of problems to occur.
 So, implementing a full-field optical method offers great potential for saving costs.

 Optical surface measurement instruments provide a solution to characterize an entire surface quickly.
 As each camera pixel works as a sensor, 2 million pixels are equivalent to 2 million measurements.

 Additionally, interferometric methods help to achieve such high accuracy in a vertical direction, irrespective of the measurement area and the field of view.

 Therefore, parallelism, step height, or flatness, etc., can be determined reliably and rapidly with a white-light interferometer.